 When necessary, meals and lodging negotiable at local rates, or reimbursed.

-IRS rate for auto travel beyond a 35-mile radius of my home in Ann Arbor, MI.
+IRS rate per mile for auto travel to a location beyond a 35-mile radius of my home in Ann Arbor, MI.

 All travel expenses, including transfers, when traveling by train or plane.